 Ex-'cocaine cowboy' pilot, 7 others charged with auto fraud

-In this Aug.
-11, 2016 file photo, Mickey Munday talks to a reporter in Love Park in North Miami, Fla.
-Munday, a former pilot for Colombia's Medellin cartel during Miami's "cocaine cowboy" years was indicted Thursday, May 4, 2017, along with seven others from Florida and Missouri in a complex automobile fraud scheme.
+" A former pilot for Colombia's Medellin cartel during Miami's "cocaine cowboy" years has been indicted along with seven others from Florida and Missouri in a complex automobile fraud scheme.
+Miami federal prosecutors said in a news release Thursday that 71-year-old Mickey Munday was among those charged with 14 fraud counts each.

 Discussions